YaoChenLabWashU/Publication/README.md

 # Publication
-This is the private repo containing all the final code used for the respective publications.
+This is the repo containing all the final code used for the respective publications.

 Navigate to the respective manuscript folder and add your code iteration used to calculate any of the proposed results.
 Make sure that the code is well documented.
 Link the online references, docstring, documentation directly in the code where the respective package is used.